NoahThatsWack/noahthatswack/README.md

-## Welcome to my GitHub profile, you filthy animals!
+## Welcome to my GitHub profile, you filthy nerds!

 My name is Noah and I am a multi-disciplinary developer with a passion for creating beautiful and functional web and game experiences that will make you say "damn, that's impressive" 🔥.